Canary Islands wildfire prompts 9,000 evacuations; reaches park

 Gran Canaria’s airport is not being affected by the blaze, it added.

-Sixteen planes and helicopters as well as more than 1,000 firefighters are working to contain flames as high as 50 meters (164 feet), authorities said.
+Sixteen planes and helicopters as well as more than 1,000 firefighters are working to contain flames as high as 50 metres (164 feet), authorities said.

 The blaze marks the second time that Tejeda has been evacuated this month due to wildfire.